What are 90% mortgages and can I get one?

 There are a variety of mortgage lenders who offer 90% mortgages, both for their standard mortgage products and specialist schemes designed specifically for first-time buyers or other groups like doctors, nurses or teachers.
 Whether you can get a 90% mortgage depends on if you meet a lender’s eligibility criteria, you’ll also need to pass their affordability and credit score checks.

 You may be eligible for a 90% mortgage, whether you’ll be accepted by a lender or not depends on your eligibility for their specific mortgage products, and whether you pass their affordability and credit checks.
-If you have adverse credit, are self-employed or a sole trader, or are purchasing a new build property you might have to put down a deposit that is more than 10% of the full purchase price.
+If you have adverse credit, are self-employed, or are purchasing a new build property you might have to put down a deposit that is more than 10% of the full purchase price.

 Can first time buyers get 90% mortgages?